-U.S. Holders of our common shares may suffer adverse tax consequences if we are characterized as a passive foreign investment company.
+U.S. holders of our common shares may suffer adverse tax consequences if we are characterized as a passive foreign investment company.

 Generally, for any taxable year in which 75% or more of our gross income is passive income, or at least 50% of the average quarterly value of our assets (which may be determined in part by the market value of our common shares, which is subject to change) are held for the production of, or produce, passive income, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
-Based on the composition of our gross income and gross assets and the nature of our business, we do not believe that we were a PFIC for the taxable years ended December 31, 2015 and 2014, although we could be a PFIC for the calendar year ending December 31, 2016 or in subsequent years.
-Our status as a PFIC is a fact-intensive determination made on an annual basis and we cannot provide any assurance regarding our PFIC status for the taxable year ending December 31, 2016 or for future taxable years.
+Based on the price of our common shares and the composition of our gross assets, we believe that we may be deemed a PFIC for the taxable year ended December 31, 2017, and we could be a PFIC for the calendar year ending December 31, 2018 or in subsequent years.
+Based on the composition of our gross income and gross assets, we do not believe that we were a PFIC for the taxable years ended December 31, 2016 and 2015.
+Our status as a PFIC is a fact-intensive determination made on an annual basis, and we cannot provide any assurance regarding our PFIC status for the taxable year ending December 31, 2018 or for future taxable years.

-If we are a PFIC for any subsequent year, U.S. Holders of our common shares may suffer adverse tax consequences.
-Gains realized by non-corporate U.S. Holders on the sale of our common shares would be taxed as ordinary income, rather than as capital gain, and the preferential tax rate applicable to dividends received on our common shares would be lost.
-Interest charges would also be added to taxes on gains and dividends realized by all U.S. Holders.
+If we are a PFIC for any year, U.S. holders of our common shares may suffer adverse tax consequences.
+Gains realized by non-corporate U.S. holders on the sale of our common shares would be taxed as ordinary income, rather than as capital gain, and the preferential tax rate applicable to dividends received on our common shares would be lost.
+Interest charges would also be added to taxes on gains and dividends realized by all U.S. holders.
+U.S. holders should consult their own tax advisors with respect to their particular circumstances.

-A U.S. Holder may avoid these adverse tax consequences by timely making a qualified electing fund election.
-For each year that we would meet the PFIC gross income or asset test, an electing U.S. Holder would be required to include in gross income its pro rata share of our net ordinary income and net capital gains, if any.
-A U.S. Holder may make a qualified electing fund election only if we commit to provide U.S. Holders with their pro rata share of our net ordinary income and net capital gains.
-If we are a PFIC in the current or a future tax year, we will provide our U.S. Holders with the information that is necessary in order for them to make a qualified electing fund election and to report their common shares of ordinary earnings and net capital gains for each year for which we are a PFIC.
+A U.S. holder may avoid these adverse tax consequences by timely making a qualified electing fund election.
+For each year that we would meet the PFIC gross income or asset test, an electing U.S. holder would be required to include in gross income its pro rata share of our net ordinary income and net capital gains, if any.
+A U.S. holder may make a qualified electing fund election only if we commit to provide U.S. holders with their pro rata share of our net ordinary income and net capital gains.
+We will provide upon request, our U.S. holders with the information that is necessary in order for them to make a qualified electing fund election and to report their common shares of ordinary earnings and net capital gains for each year for which we may be a PFIC.
+U.S. holders should consult their own tax advisors with respect to making this election and the related reporting requirements.